zzorn/FunRap/readme.txt

 The files are licenced under Creative Commons Attribution-Share Alike 3.0., but feel free to ask if you need them under some other license.

+By request they are now also dual licensed under LGPL 2 or later, you can use them under either of the licenses or dual licensed.

 == Contact ==